 Canon XA25 Features

-It is not suitable for everyone, particularly if you have limited financial resources.
+It is unsuitable for everyone, particularly if you have limited financial resources.

 We must warn you about the XA25 camcorder since it is not the right choice for everyone.
 You shouldn’t run out to get it just because it’s the newest and most exciting item that Canon has to offer.

-The XA25 comes with a few features that will only benefit a small subset of the population who shoots video, so the camcorder comes with a price tag that is bloated solely because of these features, which list for approximately $3,000, a price tag that is bloated because the XA25 comes with these features.
+The XA25 has a few features that will only benefit a small subset of the video-med population.
+Hence, the camcorder comes with a bloated price tag solely because of these features, which list for approximately $3,000, and an inflated price tag because the XA25 comes with these features.

-You should determine whether or not you require an HD-SDI terminal before going shopping so that you may get the Canon XA20, which is less expensive if you do not require one of these terminals.
+You should determine whether or not you require an HD-SDI terminal before shopping to get the Canon XA20, which is less expensive if you do not need one of these terminals.
 Congratulations!
-You just saved yourself $500 by performing some simple research like reading some articles online.
+You just saved yourself $500 by doing simple research, like reading articles online.

-If you are prepared to give up two more important features—XLR inputs and infrared (night-vision) recording—you will be able to save even more money on your recording device.
+If you are prepared to give up two more important features—XLR inputs and infrared (night-vision) recording—you can save even more money on your recording device.

 Choose the Canon Vixia HF G30 if you own a separate audio recorder and do not wish to film eerie night-vision footage in the dark.
 This will allow you to get the most out of the camera’s capabilities.